 With PiinPoint's Mobile Location Data (MLD) add-on features at your disposal, you can get invaluable insights into visitor trends and demographics for any location in Canada!
 From marketing campaigns to competitor analysis, the applications for this new feature set are endless.

-This article focuses on how to get the most out of our MLD tool, including:
+This article focuses on how to get the most out of our MLD toolset:

 To learn more about where this data comes from and how mobile device owners' privacy is protected, click here.

 MLD is a game-changer when it comes to tracking daily traffic volumes.
-At present, what users have at their behest are single points in time traffic counts that are often outdated.
+In the past, what users had access to were single points in time traffic counts that are often outdated.
 PiinPoint's new Custom Vehicle Traffic Query allows you to look at AADT (average annual daily traffic) for any major road segment in Canada.

 To activate this feature, open the Traffic panel and click the green vehicle icon.
+Use the “Select Year to Query” dropdown to select data from either 2019 or 2020 (2021 coming very soon!).
 Click on any road segment to drop that marker.

 💪 Pro Tip